 At shoulder level (flexion and/or abduction limited to 90°) | 20% / 20% |

-Migraines rank as the tenth most common condition for veterans receiving VA disability benefits.
+Migraines rank as the ninth most common condition for veterans receiving VA disability benefits as of 2023.
 According to the VA, veterans who were deployed are more likely to experience migraines.

 Migraines are severe headaches that cause throbbing pain or pulsing sensations, usually on one side of the head, and can last for hours or even days.
 Some veterans may also experience auras, which can include visual disturbances, difficulty speaking, or tingling.